 Party Line

-“We have it totally under control … We have it under control.
+“We have [the coronavirus] totally under control … We have it under control.
 It’s going to be just fine.”

-Donald was already getting nervous about his precious stock market numbers, which he lives and dies by, which are his political identity.
+Donald already was getting nervous about his stock market numbers, which he lives and dies by, which are his political identity.

 “[T]he coronavirus is very much under control in the USA … Stock Market starting to look very good to me.”